 Honorable Mention – Kuo Yuan Ye Museum of Cake and Pastry

-If you’re unfamiliar with Taiwan and would like help from someone who has in-depth knowledge of the museums (and their locations) listed above, download the app and connect to a local guide.
+If you’re unfamiliar with Taiwan and would like help from someone who has in-depth knowledge of the museums (and their locations) listed above, book the tour and connect to a local guide.